-RALEIGH (WTVD) -- Google is getting to work on installing its ultrafast internet and TV service in Carrboro, Cary, Chapel Hill, Durham, Garner, Morrisville, and Raleigh.
+RALEIGH (WTVD) -- North Carolina Governor Pat McCrory and city mayors appeared with executives from Google Tuesday afternoon to announce that Google is bringing its ultrafast internet and TV service to Carrboro, Cary, Chapel Hill, Durham, Garner, Morrisville, and Raleigh.

 Google Fiber claims its internet service is up to 100 times faster than basic broadband service.
 Raleigh officials said the current average broadband speed is 11.5 megabits per second.
 In contrast, Google Fiber will bring access to "gigabit" internet connections up to 1,000 megabits per second.

 Not only does that mean faster streaming of video services like Netflix, but it would also be a huge economic advantage for the Triangle in terms of attracting even more high-tech businesses to the area.

 "It will benefit not only today's residents but also generations to come," said Raleigh Mayor Nancy McFarlane.

 "Given that a recent national survey ranked Cary as the second-most wired community in the country, it's only fitting that Google chose Cary to be a partner in its next deployment of community fiber," said Cary Mayor Harold Weinbrecht.

 Google executives cautioned that residents will need to be patient as the designs are drawn up and contractors lay the hundreds of miles of fiber cable needed to build the network.

 If other cities are the norm, the high-speed internet will not be cheap.
 Google is charging customers in cities like Austin and Kansas City $70 a month for access with a minimum one-year commitment.